AllenInstitute/AllenSDK/allensdk/brain_observatory/extract_running_speed/README.md

 Extract running speed
 =====================
-Calculates an average running speed for the mouse on each stimulus frame.
+Calculates an average running speed for the subject on each stimulus frame.

 Running
 -------
 ```
-python -m ecephys_pipeline.modules.extract_running_speed --input_json <path to input json> --output_json <path to output json>
+python -m allensdk.brain_observatory.extract_running_speed --input_json <path to input json> --output_json <path to output json>
 ```
 See the schema file for detailed information about input json contents.